 Charming and homey: the country features a breakfast nook, a kitchen island and low-hanging lights.
 An antique Hoosier cabinet from a New England home displays intricate work.

-This kitchen’s focus is an antique cabinet and an island with a wood counter top and round sink.
+This kitchen’s focus is an antique butcher block island with a wood top.

 The kitchen’s look takes on a totally different dimension if there is some room to maneuver within the budget.
 Instead of some “do-it-yourself” work in certain areas, you can call in experts for help.
 Homeowners with bigger budgets for kitchen renovations have the option of buying trendy appliances and materials for countertops; add kitchen islands and breakfast nooks.
 They can even install a built-in refrigerator that matches the kitchen cabinetry and furniture; and tear down walls in rooms surrounding the kitchen for an open look.

 Whatever your budget is for building or remodeling a kitchen, it is always possible to have the kitchen of your dreams… with some imagination and resourcefulness.